AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

 * Skeletal muscle

    These are what most people think of when they think “muscle.”
+The attach to bones with tendons, and exert force on your skeleton to create movement and exert force on objects.
    AKA "voluntary muscle" because they are the muscles that move when you choose to make a movement.
 They are voluntarily contracted (and in reflexes) to move your body by moving your skeleton.
    There are two types of skeletal muscles: fast twitch and slow twitch fibers.